 Staying organized ultimately means that you’re in total control of your tasks and responsibilities, but without a boss telling you what to do it can be difficult to feel like you’re staying organized at work.
 By tackling assignments and crucial emails head-on, you don’t have to worry about the unnecessary stress and anxiety that come along with a full inbox.

 Creating separate folders to deal with various client emails can be a great strategy to manage your current assignments, but only if you’re checking them regularly.
 Regardless, no matter how you organize your inbox, always make sure to reply to your bosses and clients as soon as possible, since they are your source of income.
+You may also consider using workflow software which can help you organize better.

 Communicate With Clients